Cornell-MAE-UG/fa25-portfolio-jackie-mon20/_projects/2022-trig-analysis.md

 How it works: Hot fluid enters one side of the exchanger while cold fluid enters from the opposite side, creating counter-flow operation.
 Heat is transferred by convection from the hot fluid to the plate, by conduction through the plate,  and by convection from the plate to the cold fluid

 Assumptions:
-Steady State
-Negligible kinetic energy and potential energy changes No shaft work
-Adiabatic externally (there is only heat transfer between the fluids)
+Steady State;  Negligible kinetic energy and potential energy changes; No shaft work; Adiabatic externally (there is only heat transfer between the fluids)

 Use Control Volume to Analyze This Thermodynamic System Control Volume: Entire heat exchanger